0300 140 0022

 If you’re a self-employed driver, you’ll need to contact your local council to apply for a licence to drive a taxi or private hire vehicle.

-If you’ll be operating in London, you’ll need to contact Transport for London to apply for a licence.
+If you want to operate in London, you’ll need to contact Transport for London to apply for a licence.

 As part of the licensing process, the licensing authority will usually carry out an enhanced DBS check.